Existing customer? Login

 LTL and FTL Shipping: Which is best for you?

-Freight can be shipped as Less Than Truckload (LTL) or Full Truck Load (FTL).
+Truckload freight can be shipped as Less Than Truckload (LTL) or Full Truck Load (FTL).
 Both kinds of shipping have their advantages, but one or the other will be the right choice for you depending on your situation.
-People sometimes confuse these terms, and it’s important to understand the main differences when you’re making business decisions.
+Choosing the right shipping method can lead to significant cost savings, making it crucial to understand the main differences when you’re making business decisions.

 So, what are the pros and cons of LTL and FTL shipping?
 We take a look at both of these options and why they might (or might not) be the right choice for you.